ledgetech/ledge/README.md

 Also note that `Range` requests for gzipped content must be ignored - the full response will be returned.

+### keyspace_scan_count

+syntax: `ledge:config_set("keyspace_scan_count", 10000)`

+defautl: 1000

+Tunes the behaviour of keyspace scans, which occur when sending a PURGE request with wildcard syntax.
+A higher number may be better if latency to Redis is high and the keyspace is large.

 ## Workers

 Ledge uses [qless](https://github.com/seomoz/qless-core) and the